 GeneCards Summary for MGLL Gene

 MGLL (Monoglyceride Lipase) is a Protein Coding gene.
 Diseases associated with MGLL include Cannabis Dependence.
-Among its related pathways are triacylglycerol degradation and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Effects of PIP2 hydrolysis and Glycerolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and lipid binding.

 UniProtKB/Swiss-Prot for MGLL Gene